 \section{Abstract}

-Frequency combs have revolutionized communication, metrology and spectroscopy.
-Numerous efforts have been dedicated to developing integrated combs, predominantly relying on Pockels or Kerr mechanisms.
-In this work, we propose and demonstrate a new type of frequency comb---\textit{Floquet cavity frequency comb}---that does not rely on intrinsic material non-linearity.
-By periodically modulating the resonance frequency of a cavity, a Floquet cavity with multiple equally spaced frequency components is created.
-The pump tone interacts with the pre-modulated cavity, generating the output frequency comb.
-This approach offers a flexible tuning range and operates in a threshold-less manner, obviating the need to overcome nonlinear initiation threshold.
-We implement this on a microwave cavity optomechanical system on-chip.
-Compared to Kerr optomechanical combs, this approach efficiently generates comb with pump signal far from the cavity's intrinsic frequency, and the power required for detection is reduced by approximately a factor of \(10^6\), providing a promising platform for frequency comb generation.
+Frequency combs have revolutionized communication, metrology, and spectroscopy.
+Considerable efforts have been devoted to developing integrated combs, primarily leveraging Pockels or Kerr nonlinearities.
+Here, we demonstrate an alternative frequency comb generated via cavity Floquet engineering.
+By periodically modulating the cavity resonance frequency through a driven mechanical oscillator, a Floquet cavity with multiple equally spaced frequency components is created.
+These sidebands exhibit nearest-neighbor coupling and are phase-locked to the external modulation drive.
+A pump tone interacts with the pre-modulated cavity to generate the output frequency comb, which we implement in an on-chip microwave cavity optomechanical system.
+This approach operates independently of a pumping threshold and is insensitive to pump detuning.
+Consequently, it enables comb generation under far-sideband pumping with nanowatt-scale total power consumption, providing an ultra-low-power platform for integrated frequency comb synthesis.